FAST$^2$: an Intelligent Assistant for Finding Relevant Papers: Introduction

 \section{Introduction}

-The goal of this paper is to reduce the effort required in finding many relevant research papers.
-In doing so, we (a)~enable researchers to find more relevant papers faster; thus (b)~allow the contribution of more researchers to be wildly recognized.
+This article presents and assesses an automatic assistant for researchers seeking research papers relevant to their particular topic.
+The goal of this assistant, called FAST$^2$, is to reduce the effort required for such a search thereby (a)~enabling researchers to find more relevant papers faster; thus (b)~allowing the contribution of more researchers to be wildly recognized.
+Many such assistants have been previously proposed~\citep{cormack2014evaluation,wallace2010semi,miwa2014reducing,yu2018finding}, but those prior works did not fully address three core problems solved by FAST$^2$ (see our research questions, listed on the next page).

 Why is it important to reduce the effort associated with literature reviews?
 Given the prevalence of tools like SCOPUS, Google Scholar, ACM Portal, IEEE Xplorer, Science Direct, etc., it is a relatively simple task to find a few relevant papers for any particular research query.
-However, what if the goal is not to find a {\em few} papers, but instead to find {\em many} of the relevant papers?
-Such broad searches are very commonly conducted by: \begin{itemize} \item Researchers exploring a new area; \item Researchers writing papers for peer review, to ensure reviewers will not reject a paper since it omits important related work; \item Anyone surveying a field for latest developments. \end{itemize} Literature reviews can be extremely labor intensive due to the low prevalence of relevant papers.
-Table~\ref{tab: stats} shows four SE systematic literature reviews where thousands of papers were reviewed before revealing just a few dozen relevant papers.
-Shemilt~\emph{et al.}~\cite{shemilt2016use} estimate that assessing one paper for relevancy takes at least one minute.
+However, what if the goal is not to find a {\em few} papers, but instead to find {\em most} of the relevant papers?
+Such broad searches are very commonly conducted by: \begin{itemize} \item Researchers exploring a new area; \item Researchers writing papers for peer review, to ensure reviewers will not reject a paper since it omits important related work; \item Researchers conducting a systematic literature review on a specific field to learn about and summarize the latest developments. \end{itemize} Literature reviews can be extremely labor intensive due to the low prevalence of relevant papers.
+Here in this paper, we take the example of systematic literature reviews to demonstrate this problem.
+For example, {\em systematic literature reviews} are the primary method for aggregating evidence in evidence-based software engineering~\citep{keele2007guidelines}.
+In such reviews, researchers thoroughly analyze all the research papers they can find to synthesize answers to some specific research questions.
+One specific step in systematic literature review, which is called primary study selection, is to find most (if not all) of the relevant papers to the research questions.
+This step is identified as one of the most difficult and time consuming steps in systematic literature review~\citep{carver2013identifying} as it requires humans to read and classify thousands of candidate papers from a search result.
+Table~\ref{tab: stats} shows four systematic literature reviews where thousands of papers were reviewed before revealing just a few dozen relevant papers. \citet{shemilt2016use} estimated that assessing one paper for relevancy takes at least one minute.
 Assuming 25 hours per week for this onerous task, the studies of Table~\ref{tab: stats} would take 16 weeks to complete (in total).
+Therefore, reducing the human efforts required in this primary study selection step is thus critical for enabling researchers conducting systematic literature reviews more frequently.